hyperspy/hyperspy/doc/user_guide/install.rst

 The easiest way to install HyperSpy in Windows is installing the HyperSpy Bundle.
-This is a customised `WinPython <http://winpython.github.io/>`_ distribution that includes HyperSpy, all its dependencies and many other scienfific Python packages.
+This is a customised `WinPython <http://winpython.github.io/>`_ distribution that includes HyperSpy, all its dependencies and many other scientific Python packages.
 HyperSpy Bundle does not interact with any other Python installation in your system, so it can be safely installed alongside other Python distributions.
 Moreover it is portable, so it can be installed in an USB key.
 When intalling it with administator rights for all users it adds